Ejant/node-exporter/README.md

 # node-exporter
-Repo with playbook to install Prometheus node exporter on linux hosts
+Repo with playbook to install Prometheus node exporter on linux hosts.